 Report Adds to Evidence of Dangers of Second-Hand Smoke

 A University of Minnesota researcher has found what some scientists describe as the "smoking gun" linking secondhand tobacco smoke with lung cancer in nonsmokers.

-Dr. Stephen Hecht, head of cancer prevention at the University of Minnesota Cancer Center, reported Tuesday that he has found traces of a powerful tobacco carcinogen in the urine of nine nonsmoking staff members who work in a residential section of a Canadian veterans hospital where smoking is permitted.
+Dr. Stephen Hecht, head of cancer prevention at the University of Minnesota Cancer Center, reported in a 2007 report that he has found traces of a powerful tobacco carcinogen in the urine of nine nonsmoking staff members who work in a residential section of a Canadian veterans hospital where smoking is permitted.